ManuelMale/ManuelMale/README.md

 - 👋 Hi, I’m @ManuelMale
-- 👀 I’m interested in Javascript, Typescript, Python, Angular, React JS, CSS, Bootstrap, HTML.
+- 👀 I’m interested in becoming one hell of a Front-End Developer.
+I'm working on Javascript, Typescript, Python, Angular, React, CSS, Bootstrap, HTML.
-- 🌱 I’m currently learning Typescript, NodeJS and Angular.
+- 🌱 I’m currently mastering NodeJS and Angular.
 - 💞️ I’m looking to collaborate on small projects
 - 📫 How to reach me - mmalerases@gmail.com - Discord: GodSikey#2343